Dying Gaul: Portrayal of Celts

 The depiction of this particular Galatian as naked may also have been intended to lend him the dignity of heroic nudity or pathetic nudity.
 It was not infrequent for Greek warriors to be likewise depicted as heroic nudes, as exemplified by the pedimental sculptures of the Temple of Aphaea at Aegina.
-The message conveyed by the sculpture, as H. W. Janson comments, is that "they knew how to die, barbarians that they were".
+The message conveyed by the sculpture, as H. W. Janson comments, is that "They knew how to die, barbarians though they were".

 Influence

-The Dying Galatian became one of the most celebrated works to have survived from antiquity and was engraved and endlessly copied by artists, for whom it was a classic model for depiction of strong emotion, and by sculptors.
-It shows signs of having been repaired, with the head seemingly having been broken off at the neck, though it is unclear whether the repairs were carried out in Roman times or after the statue's 17th-century rediscovery.
-As discovered, the proper left leg was in three pieces.
-They are now pinned together with the pin concealed by the left kneecap.
-The Gaul's "spiky" hair is a 17th-century reworking of longer hair found as broken upon discovery.
+The Dying Galatian became one of the most celebrated works to have survived from antiquity and was first engraved by François Perrier in his work Segmenta nobilium signorum et statuarum que temporis dentem invidium evase (Rome and Paris 1638, plate 91).
+The statue was endlessly copied by artists, for whom it was a classic model for depiction of strong emotion, and by sculptors.

 During this period, the statue was widely interpreted as representing a defeated gladiator, rather than a Galatian warrior.
 Hence it was known as the "Dying" or "Wounded Gladiator", "Roman Gladiator", and "Murmillo Dying".
-It has also been called the "Dying Trumpeter" because one of the scattered objects lying beside the figure is a horn.
+It has also been called the "Dying Trumpeter" because one of the scattered objects lying beside the figure is a horn, which is broken.
+According to the classicist Nigel Spivey, it is a curved war-trumpet, the cornu.

 The artistic quality and expressive pathos of the statue aroused great admiration among the educated classes in the 17th and 18th centuries and was a "must-see" sight on the Grand Tour of Europe undertaken by young men of the day.
 Byron was one such visitor, commemorating the statue in his poem Childe Harold's Pilgrimage: